 However, if you repeat the process using Shout stain remover a couple of times, you will be able to remove most of the stains from your clothes.

-A very versatile product which works on all fabrics in all temperatures, Shout definitely deserves a Shout Out!
+Shout Trigger is a very versatile product which works on all fabrics in all temperatures.
+It deserves a Shout Out!
 Click here to check the current price on Amazon.

 Puracy Natural Stain Remover

-For those home-owners with a greener perspective, Puracy Stain Remover is a natural, non-toxic and completely cruelty free formula to remove all your grease stains from your favorite clothes!
+For those home-owners with a greener perspective, Puracy Stain Remover is a natural, non-toxic and cruelty-free formula to remove butter from your clothes!

 - All natural ingredients – non-toxic formula